Pentagon chief Hegseth first public hearing on Iran war: Key takeaways

 Questions about Iran’s nuclear programme

-It was on the subject of Iran’s nuclear programme that Hegseth faced some of the harshest questioning, with lawmakers grilled the Pentagon chief on the war’s aims.
+It was on the subject of Iran’s nuclear programme that Hegseth faced some of the harshest questioning, with lawmakers grilling the Pentagon chief on the war’s aims.

 Representative Adam Smith, a Democrat, seized on Hegseth’s apparently contradicting statements that Iran’s nuclear programme was “obliterated” following the 12-day war with Iran in 2025 and that it presented an imminent threat in the run-up to the most recent war.

 “We had to start this war, you just said, 60 days ago, because the nuclear weapon was an imminent threat.
 Now you’re saying that it was completely obliterated,” Smith said.
-“Iran’s nuclear program is exactly what it was before this war started.”
+“Iran’s nuclear programme is exactly what it was before this war started.”

 “Their facilities are bombed and obliterated,” Hegseth responded.
 “Their ambitions continued, and they’re building a conventional shield.”